nghttp2/nghttp2/doc/apiref-header.rst

 because of this may break many web sites.
 This is especially true if we forward to or translate from HTTP/1 traffic.

+For "http" or "https" URIs, ":path" pseudo header fields must start with "/".
+The only exception is OPTIONS request, in that case, "*" is allowed in ":path" pseudo header field to represent system-wide OPTIONS request.

 With the above validations, nghttp2 library guarantees that header field name passed to `nghttp2_on_header_callback()` is not empty.
 Also required pseudo headers are all present and not empty.